oatlog/oatlog/doc/proposal/main.typ

-Relevant courses include those in which we have encountered performance engineering (DAT400 High-performance parallel programming, EDA284 Parallel computer architecture) and algorithm design (TIN093 Algorithms, TDA251 Advanced algorithms, TDA507 Computational methods in bioinformatics), as well as the concrete domains of databases (DAT475 Advanced databases) and compilers (TDA283 Compiler construction).
+Relevant courses include those in which we have encountered performance engineering (DAT400 High-performance parallel programming, EDA284 Parallel computer architecture) and algorithm design (TIN093 Algorithms, /*TDA251 Advanced algorithms, */TDA507 Computational methods in bioinformatics), as well as the concrete domains of databases (DAT475 Advanced databases) and compilers (TDA283 Compiler construction).

 === DAT400 High-performance parallel programming
-- **General performance modeling with the Roofline model**, which will be used on the E-graph engine.
+- *General performance modeling with the Roofline model*, which will be used on the E-graph engine.
-- **Loop reordering**, which is essentially the same as problem as query planning for the E-graph engine except that the query planning will be automated.
+- *Loop reordering*, which is essentially the same as problem as query planning for the E-graph engine except that the query planning will be automated.
-- **General knowledge about cache-lines**, information was presented on how cache-lines are organized from the perspective of optimizing software, which will inform how memory is laid out in the E-graph engine, for example picking between Array-of-Struct vs Struct-of-Array layouts.
+- *General knowledge about cache-lines*, information was presented on how cache-lines are organized from the perspective of optimizing software, which will inform how memory is laid out in the E-graph engine, for example picking between Array-of-Struct vs Struct-of-Array layouts.
-- **Practice optimizing CUDA, OPENMP code**, while the E-graph engine is planned to be single threaded, writing SIMT code would help us decide what if and how different parts of the E-graph engine could use SIMD.
+- *Practice optimizing CUDA, OPENMP code*, while the E-graph engine is planned to be single threaded, writing SIMT code would help us decide what if and how different parts of the E-graph engine could use SIMD.

 === EDA284 Parallel computer architecture
+- *Deep knowledge of cache-coherence protocols*, how cache lines work which inform how memory is laid out in the E-graph engine, for example picking between Array-of-Struct vs Struct-of-Array layouts.
+- *Compute energy usage*, we were shown that runtime is a reasonable indicator of energy usage.
+- *(Project) Practice optimizing a sequential program, thinking about memory access patterns, roofline, adding SIMD, parallelism*, this is essentially a small scale version of what we want to do with E-graphs, we want to take an existing algorithm and optimize it, except that we will not use multiple threads.

+=== TDA283 Compiler construction
+- *Knowing how to write a compiler*, at a high level, the compile-time part of the project is a compiler from rewrite rules into an e-graph engine that has all the rules embedded in it.
+- *Understanding what a compiler writer wants from LLVM*, An implicit goal of the project is that it is still useful for compiler writers, so we want to make sure the engine is useable to compiler writers.
+- *Optimizer implementation*, query planning is essentially a compiler optimization problem, so knowing how to write an optimizer is useful.

+=== DAT475 Advanced databases
+- *Concepts relating to DBMS implementation*, since we are essentially implementing a database, this is useful, although the course is not focused on implantation.
+- *Reasoning about database design (normalization, indexes etc..)*, the database that we design should have indexes where it makes sense, and normalized where it makes sense.
+- *Query optimization and reasoning about different query plans*, Since we want to generate ideal query plans at compile time, this is very useful.
+- *Introduction to graph databases*, an e-graph is more accurately a graph database since the queries include repeatedly joining the same tables, which is just graph traversal, so knowing about graph databases is useful.

+=== TDA507 Computational methods in bioinformatics
+- *"Good enough" Heuristic algorithm design*, with rules like commutativity and associativity, an e-graph will explode, so we need some methods to make reasonable performance good even if the actual problem is exponential.

+=== TIN093 Algorithms
+- *Algorithm analysis and proofs*, while we don't care that much about the theoretical worst case, it is still very useful to avoid accidentally making our e-graph engine significantly worse for some inputs.
+- *Formal descriptions of algorithms*, being able to describe our algorithms will be useful for actually writing our paper.
+- *Algorithm design*, the key algorithms we need to design are for query optimization and join strategies.
+Making sure that a join is worst case optimal is not trivial and it would be useful to compare this against non-optimal joins to see what the big-O constant factors are for different join algorithms for tables of different sizes.
+It's very possible that we will pick sub-optimal complexities for smaller tables.

+=== DAT205 Advanced computer graphics
+- *(Project) Writing and optimizing GPGPU code*, since gpu hardware is essentially a bunch of SIMD units, practice of implementing SIMT code translates to writing SIMD code.
+//- *Reading papers?*

+=== DAT105 Computer architecture
+- *Understanding ILP*, instruction-level parallelism is important when microoptimizing, which will likley be useful for the inner loops of the joins.
+- *Understanding cache*, same reasons as before.

 = Problem